History of Japan: Reiwa period (2019–present)

 Emperor Naruhito's reign began upon the abdication of his father, Emperor Akihito, on 1 May 2019.

 In 2020, Tokyo was due to host the Summer Olympics for the second time since 1964.
 Tokyo was the first Asian city to host the Summer Olympics twice.
 However, due to the global outbreak and economic impact of COVID-19 pandemic, the Summer Olympics were postponed to 2021; they took place from 23 July to 8 August 2021.
 Japan ranked third place, with 27 gold medals.

 When the 2022 Russian invasion of Ukraine began, Japan condemned and levied sanctions on Russia for its actions.
-On 8 July 2022, former Prime Minister Shinzo Abe was assassinated in the city of Nara by Tetsuya Yamagami while campaigning two days before the 2022 House of Councillors election.
+On 8 July 2022, former Prime Minister Shinzo Abe was assassinated in the city of Nara by Tetsuya Yamagami while campaigning two days before the 2022 House of Councillors election, marked the three-year anti-government protests.
 This shocked the public, because firearm fatalities were very rare in Japan.

 After the 2022 visit by Nancy Pelosi to Taiwan, China conducted "precision missile strikes" in the ocean around Taiwan's coastline on 4 August 2022.
 The Japanese Ministry of Defense reported that this was the first time ballistic missiles launched by China landed in Japan's exclusive economic zone and lodged a diplomatic protest with Beijing.
 On 16 December 2022, Japan announced a major shift in its military policy by stating that it would acquire counterstrike capabilities and increase its defense budget increase spending by 65% by 2027.
 The impetuses for this increase were regional security concerns over China, North Korea, and Russia.

-Starting from 2023, Japan started to experience elevated inflation.
-Political scandals in 2023 and 2024 eroded LDP's popularity, leading the party to lose its majority in the House of Representatives in the 2024 general election, forcing it to lead a minority government for the first time.
-The party also lost its majority in the House of Councillors in 2025.
+Starting from 2023, Japan started to experience elevated inflation and a two-year political crisis, beginning with the slush fund scandals in 2023 and 2024 eroded LDP's popularity, leading the party to lose its majority in the House of Representatives in the 2024 general election, forcing it to lead a minority government for the first time.
+The party also lost its majority in the House of Councillors in 2025 and regained in a landslide victory in the House of Representatives in 2026.
 This marked the first time in the LDP's history that it did not control either house in the National Diet.
+Sanae Takaichi became Japan's first female prime minister as well as the LDP president, marked the end of a two-year political crisis and marred by the China-Japan diplomatic crisis over strong Taiwan and ASEAN support.